Phillies cut script building by 75% after switching to Shoflo mid-season

 The production team at The Philadelphia Phillies had inherited a scripting process which was no longer a fit.
 With tasks duplicated and hours spent manning the printer, the team needed to bring their scripting process in line with their game day experience which includes video, multi-media and digital displays.
 And with last minute amendments and updates made by scribbling on paper scripts, the potential for mistakes had created unbearable pressure on team members.
 The Phillies game day experience may have moved with the times, but their scripting process was still reliant on manual amendments to Excel and Word documents - along with email and print distribution to a 30-strong crew.

-“It was archaic,” said Teresa Leyden, Manager of Entertainment for the Philadelphia Phillies.
-“Think of the most basic way of running scripts and that's what we were doing.
-We were using an Excel sheet and, as much as we could, we would cram onto one sheet, which wasn't always successful given the number of things we execute on a given night."
+“It was archaic.
+We were using an Excel sheet and we would cram onto one sheet, which wasn't always successful given the number of things we execute on a given night."

 “My day-to-day shuffling of papers and persistent worrying have really diminished, if not totally eliminated.”

-- Create a system which left less room for game day errors
+A system which leaves less room for game day errors.

 Alongside Teresa’s Excel document, Manager of Video Production Sean Rainey would produce a Word document outlining his team’s script.
 This would include elements to be recorded around the ballpark to prepare for pre-games.
 The Video Production team’s script would cover the period from two hours before the start of the event to when the fans had left the stadium.
 The Phillies previous scripting process was complex and left little room for forward planning.
 Sean would start scripting once he had received the Excel document from Teresa.
 It would take the team 45 minutes to finalize the script before being printed.
 Afterwards, Sean would call a production meeting with the crew.